-I vividly remember Sharpton’s vicious and unforgivable anti-Semitic rhetoric during the 1991 Crown Height’s riots, and with distinct distaste.
+I vividly remembered Sharpton’s unforgivable anti-Semitic rhetoric during the 1991 Crown Height’s riots with distinct distaste.

-Sharpton, as I recall, has always been a troublemaker and race-hate stirrer, with a fondness for publicity that seems to have nothing to do with a concern for the downtrodden and oppressed black community he claims to represent.
+Sharpton, as I recalled, has always been a troublemaker and race-hate stirrer, with a fondness for publicity that seems to have nothing to do with a concern for the downtrodden and oppressed black community he represents.

 The character of Reverend Bacon in ‘Bonfire of the Vanities’, the Tom Wolfe race riots novel of 1987, is based on Sharpton, and Wolfe brilliantly encapsulates the cynical and opportunistic behavior of a religious and communal leader who whips up fear and hatred to satisfy a lust for power and publicity.

-But somehow, yesterday, I decided to watch Sharpton’s eulogy.
+But somehow, yesterday, on a whim, I decided to watch Sharpton’s eulogy.

 It turned out to be a masterful piece of oratory, and it took me completely by surprise.
-Perhaps it is because we just began Ellul, the month of penitence, and somehow the spirit of repentance was hovering in the air when he spoke.
+Perhaps it is because we have just begun Ellul, the Jewish calendar month of pre-High Holydays penitence, and somehow the spirit of repentance was hovering in the air when he spoke.

 Perhaps with the startling loss of 80lbs – I mean, the man is almost unrecognizable! – Sharpton has lost the part of him that feels the need to manipulate emotions into race hatred, by which I mean blacks hating whites.

-Or perhaps it is simply old age that has mellowed this firebrand into a rather more statesmanlike figure.
+Or perhaps it is simply old age that has mellowed his firebrand persona into a rather more statesmanlike figure.

-Maybe it’s none of the above, and Sharpton is still the nasty rabble-rouser I recall from so many years ago.
+Or maybe it’s none of the above, and Sharpton remains the nasty rabble-rouser I recalled from so many years ago.
 I simply don’t know.
 What I do know is that Sharpton’s eulogy, in a highly charged atmosphere, was a measured and credible response to the tragic death of Michael Brown, a response that inevitably tackled white indifference to police brutality against the black community, but which also addressed the black community’s incredible capacity to turn an event like this into a frenzy of crime and anarchy, which more often than not impacts blacks more than whites, as he drily pointed out.

 It struck me that this message was timely.
-This week’s Torah portion begins with an instruction that is a directive about the construct of a stable society:
+This week’s Torah portion begins with an instruction that is a directive about the construct of a stable society (Deut.
+16:18):

 שֹפְטִים וְשֹטְרִים תִתֶן לְךָ בְכָל שְעָרֶיךָ… וְשָפְטוּ אֶת-הָעָם מִשְפַט-צֶדֶק – ‘You should appoint judges and law-enforcement officers at all your gates, and the nation shall be judged righteously.’